taunsquared/graphic-novel-thesis/ComicBookScript/2019-02-09_Script-Milestone2.md

 Asoka: **"*The ISE Corps?*"**

-### Page 12

 Min laughs with delight as her mohawk flutters in the gentle wind inside the bubble.
 She looks up with unbridled adoration at the bright, untwinkling lights of Orbiter vessels up in the night sky.

-Min: **"The International Space Exploration Corps!
-It's usually only for Orbiters...but a few years ago they started a 'Space Asylum Program', a scholarship for Earthers."**
+Min: **"The International Space Exploration Corps...usually only for Orbiters...but a few years ago they started a 'Space Asylum Program', a scholarship for Earthers."**

 Min now locks eyes with Asoka.

 Min: **"I'm gonna become the greatest space swimmer the ISE has ever seen.
-And if you graduate top of your class, you get a free ride to Space University!"**
+And if I graduate in the top ten, I'll get a free ride to Space University!"**

-Asoka stares at Min, wide-eyed.

-Asoka: **"*But...what if you fail?*"**

-Min now grabs Asoka by the shoulders, looking angry.
+### Page 12

+Asoka looks down at Mawé and squirell monkey, sleeping so peacefully in Min's lap, face full of fear.

+Asoka: **"*But...what if you fail, or get caught?
+What if the World Government tries to wipe out the Automata, like they're trying to do to the Biononymous?*"**

+Min looks down at Mawé and gently cups his little chubby face.

+Min: **"Avó Majhee told me that regrowing the [Amazonia](https://en.wikipedia.org/wiki/Amazon_rainforest) will take a long, *long* time...but if we don't do it, humans will never reclaim the surface."

+Min looks up at Asoka with a determined look on her face.

+Min: **"The Automata *have* to survive, and what I learn from the Orbiters will help us.
+But we can't do it alone...the Biononymous must *also* survive!"

+Asoka looks up at the stars, chewing on Min's words.
+After a moment, Min face softens and she leans back, turning her gaze back up to the stars.
+She speaks in fierce whisper.

-Min: **"Who are the Orbiters to keep us here while they fly free??
-We're cleaning up the mess they made of this planet, fighting to save it while they hide up in space, so space is *our* birthright, not theirs!!
-And any challenges I face along the way..."**
+Min: **"Who are the Orbiters to keep us here while they fly free?
+They made a mess of this planet and left us to clean it up, so space is just as much ours as it is theirs!"**

-Min looks back up at the untwinkling lights of Orbiter vessels in the night sky, eyes fierce.
+Asoka: **"You're right..."**

+Asoka turns to Min, a fire suddenly alight in their eyes.

+Asoka: **"...we'll *all* make it, and anyone who tries to stop us..."**

+Asoka clasps Min on the shoulder.

-Min: **"...will only make me stronger!"**
+Asoka: **"...will only make us stronger!"**

 ## Diagram 7: Museum as a Lab